Newcomb ball: Rhode Island Rules Newcomb

 Another local variation of Newcomb ball is played on a beach volleyball court with two players per team.
 The game is played to 11 (must win by 2), and points are awarded following college volleyball rules (e.g. a side must serve in order to score).
 The game is played at a much faster pace than in the playground variant, and rewards speed, strategy, and positioning.

 Basic rules prohibit leaping off the ground while throwing, holding the ball for more than three seconds, and blocking or tapping the ball back over the net on a return.
 Passing between teammates or moving while in possession of the ball are both prohibited (though pivoting is allowed).
 A player who dives or falls making a catch must throw from his or her knees.
 Service is delivered from the back line.

 Advanced players develop a varied arsenal of throws using different throwing motions to result in curveballs, knuckleballs, sliders, and more.
 These throws add complexity to the game and require a higher degree of athletic ability than in many other varieties of Newcomb.

 Scottyball

 Scott Adams, the creator of Dilbert, describes the details of a game he calls "Scottyball" with rules very similar to Newcomb ball on his blog.

-Nuke 'em ball
+Newcomb ball

-Newcomb ball is sometimes spelled and pronounced "Nuke 'em" ball.
+Newcomb ball is sometimes spelled and pronounced "New comb" ball.